A display of ropes in various colors and patterns, demonstrating the wide range of paracords available for survival, crafting, or decorative uses.

 3. Make the first knot using the cobra knot.
 Per the instructions, take one rope end and create a loop beneath the cord.
 Put the other end of the line underneath and let it go through the loop.

 4. Continue weaving until you reach the end.
-In the future, make sure that it is clean and neat.
+In the future, keep it clean and neat.

 5. You can use a buckle or a clasp to end the knots and let them fit on your wrists.